fireundubh/playwithfire/unity/patchwork-design-patterns.md

 }
 ```

-### Throwing Impossible Exceptions
+### Throwing Unreachable Exceptions

-Impossible exceptions are exceptions that should never happen; they are useful for structuring code, returning from typed methods, and, in case they ever happen, tell you where something went really, really wrong.
+Unreachable exceptions are exceptions that should never happen; they are useful for structuring code, returning from typed methods, and, in case they ever happen, tell you where something went really, really wrong.

 #### Practical Example